Modelling the control of West Nile virus using mosquito reduction methods, vaccination of equids, and human behavioral adaptation to the usage of personal protective equipment: Model formulation

+respectively.
+Thus, the natural birth term of mosquito larvae governed by temperature and photoperiod is then given by:

+where $\dis \boldsymbol{u}_1\in[0,1]$ represents the level of implementation effort of breeding site removal.
+When $\boldsymbol{u}_1=0,$ then, the breeding site removal has no impact on larval production and mortality.
+In contrast, $\boldsymbol{u}_1=1$ corresponds to maximal effectiveness, meaning that full implementation may completely suppress larval recruitment and effectively increase its mortality.
+The term $\dis \left[1-\frac{L_M}{K_M}\right]$ is the density-dependent limiting factor in the breeding sites.

-As introduced before, the ECDC \citep{Ecdc2023} encourages the use of larvicides to increase the mortality of mosquito larvae, and thus we define a parameter $u_2$ to represent the use of larvicides, with an effectiveness parameter $e_2.$ The introduction of larvicides increases the mortality rate of mosquito larvae.
-Mosquito larvae that survive the larval stage will develop into the susceptible class $(S_M)$ at a temperature-dependent larval development rate:
+As introduced earlier, the \cite{Ecdc2023} encourages the use of larvicides to increase the mortality of mosquito larvae; thus, we define a parameter $\boldsymbol{u}_2\in [0,1]$ to represent larviciding.
+Mosquito larvae that survive the larval stage develop into susceptible adults class $(S_M)$ at a temperature-dependent larval development rate:

 Susceptible mosquitoes get infected by biting infectious birds at a temperature-dependent mosquito-biting rate of